-Robin Wallace, LCSW, the founder of Wallace Family Therapy & Counseling, earned her master’s degree in social work at Fordham University, where she concentrated in family therapy.
-Ms. Wallace also completed post-graduate certificate training in adult psychoanalytic psychotherapy at the Westchester Center for the Study of Psychoanalysis and Psychotherapy and postgraduate study in child and adolescent psychoanalytic psychotherapy, and a Certificate in Couples Psychotherapy Training.
+Robin Wallace, LCSW, the founder of Wallace Family Therapy, earned her master’s degree in social work at Fordham University, where she concentrated in family therapy.
+Ms. Wallace also completed post-graduate certificate training in adult psychoanalytic psychotherapy at the Westchester Center for the Study of Psychoanalysis and Psychotherapy, postgraduate study in child and adolescent psychoanalytic psychotherapy, and a Certificate in Couples Psychotherapy Training.

 Ms. Wallace maintains a private practice in Nyack, New York specializing in the treatment of anxiety, depression, self-injurious behaviors, eating disorders, body image concerns and adoption challenges where she sees adolescents, adults, children, couples, and families.
 With extensive individual and group clinical experience, she emphasizes psychodynamic, cognitive-behavioral, and supportive psychotherapeutic treatment with an emphasis on integrative treatment.

 Prior to establishing a private practice, Robin Wallace was a psychotherapist on the Personality Disorders unit at New York Presbyterian Hospital, Westchester Division.

 Ms. Wallace enjoys membership and affiliation with organizations including: Board of Trustees, Jewish Family Services Bergen and Hudson County NJ, NASW, New York State Society for Clinical Social Workers, Academy for Eating Disorders, Westchester Center for the Study of Psychoanalysis and Psychotherapy Institute and International Association of Eating Disorder Professionals.